 Sporting

-The Barbet dog (pronounced bar bay) is a rustic breed that originates from France, they are reported in artwork as early as the 16th century, and the breed dates back to around the 1300s.
+The Barbet dog (pronounced bar-bay) is a rustic breed that originates from France.
+They are reported in artwork as early as the 16th century.
 They are a close relative of the poodle, as you might be able to tell from their gorgeous curls.
-It's rumoured that King Henry IV was known to have his own barbet dogs - fun fact: allegedly, one of his mistresses brought a barbet into a church and got into trouble for it!
-That must have sent him barking mad.
+It’s rumoured that King Henry IV was known to have his own barbet dogs – fun fact: allegedly, one of his mistresses brought a barbet into a church and got into trouble for it!
+That must have sent him barking madly.

 These French water dogs were originally bred as hunting dogs – they’re known to be used for retrieving waterfowl – because of this, you can just imagine how well these high-energy dogs thrive in dog sports.
 Nowadays, they have been known to be used for search and rescue work, gun dogs, and even agility dogs.

-Believe it to not, these sporting dogs, alongside many other hunting breeds- such as the Newfoundland - became close to extinct during the world wars - particularly World War II.
-Hence making them worth quite the pretty penny - some sellers may even put you on a waiting list for a puppy.
+Believe it to not, these sporting dogs, alongside many other hunting breeds- such as the Newfoundland – became close to extinction during the world wars – particularly World War II.
+Hence making them worth quite a pretty penny – some sellers may even put you on a waiting list for a puppy.

 This breed may not be best suited for a first-time dog.
 Our furry little friend may be better in the hands of experienced dog owners.
 They are a great addition to a family that already has other dogs, and they will most definitely get along with your kids!
 Their sheer size can make them quite a handful for some, but if you already have dogs that are around the same size, you’ll be set.